 Steptoe Butte State Park Heritage Site

-The projected start date is expected to be March, 2023.
+The projected start date is expected to begin March, 2023.
 Please check the park's status on this page or call the park at (509) 337-6457 for updates before visiting.

 High above the Palouse Hills on the eastern edge of Washington, Steptoe Butte offers views of a unique landscape.
 The quartzite bluff stands out against soft hills of green and mauve, an occasional barn dotting the landscape.
 Colors seem to shift and change in the light.